CrowdHailer/CrowdHailer.github.io/_posts/2014-07-15-belfry-publish-and-subscribe.md

 ---
 layout: post
-title: 'Belfry, Publish and Subscribe '
+title: Publish Subscribe pattern in JavaScript
+description: Implementing a simple pub-sub object in JavaScript
 date: '2014-07-15T08:42:03+01:00'
 tags:
-- javascript
-- pubsub
+- JavaScript
-- Functional
+- Functional Programming
-- functional programming
-- events
-- observer pattern
+author: Peter Saxton
 tumblr_url: http://crowdhailer.tumblr.com/post/91830951758/belfry-publish-and-subscribe
 ---
 <p>An ever present consideration when making software is it&rsquo;s maintainability.
 A code&rsquo;s maintainability is tightly linked to its accessibility, how easily the next person looking at it can understand it.
 To make code understandable it must either have a familiar structure, be broken into manageable sensible chunks or perhaps both.
 There are several guiding principle is to achieve this.
 Reduce coupling and and increasing cohesion and the Single Responsibility principle are all about this goal. </p>